Shreyescodes/ToDoApp/README.md

 due_date: Text (The due date for the task)
 completed: Boolean (0 for incomplete, 1 for complete)

+## Contributing
+Pull requests are welcome.
+For major changes, please open an issue first to discuss what you would like to change.

 ## License
-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License.
+[MIT](https://choosealicense.com/licenses/mit/)

-## Contributing
-Feel free to submit issues or pull requests.
-Contributions are welcome!